 It is important to know that a Power of Attorney can be registered with Land Registry Services (LRS) which then enables the Attorney to create dealings relating to the land whether it be mortgages, leases or transfers (sale) being the conveyance of title and land.

-– Or you were receiving monies from that person on a regular basis
+∗ You were receiving monies from the deceased on a regular basis prior to their death

-Legal Edge Lawyers are experienced Wills and Estate lawyers who are experts in Disputing a Will and negotiating settlements in your favour.
+Kingsley Lawson Lawyers are experienced Wills and Estate lawyers who are experts in Disputing a Will and negotiating settlements in your favor.
+Contact us today on 1800 96 00 96 for obligation-free legal advice.